 contributes to the vitality of our communities and economy.

-The Council pursues this mission through a wide range of
+The Agency pursues this mission through a wide range of

 grants, initiatives, and advocacy for artists, communities, organizations, and

 We believe in the power of culture.
 Working through the arts,

 humanities, and sciences, culture is a dynamic force for enriching communities,